The Roman Empire’s Breadbasket by the Sea

 Depart the USA on any regularly scheduled flight to Tunis, Tunisia (TUN).

 Day 2 – Arrive in Tunis

 Upon arrival in the beautiful city of Tunis, a car service will be waiting for a transfer to the Dar el Jeld Hotel.

 Day 3 – Bardo Museum | Medina of Tunis

-After sightseeing in and around Tunis, visit the world famous Bardo Museum, an architectural landmark housing Roman mosaics and pieces from Tunisia’s history.
+After sightseeing in and around Tunis, visit the world famous Bardo Museum (subject to re-opening), an architectural landmark housing Roman mosaics and pieces from Tunisia’s history.
 A traditional lunch will be followed by a tour of the medina (old town).
 Awe at the life blood of the Arab city, the Mosque of the Olive Tree, as we compare the modern city against the ancient medina.
 Take time to peruse the many chic boutiques with various local treasures.

 Day 4 – Carthage | Sidi Bou Said

 Explore the ruins of Carthage which contain ancient baths, dwellings, temples, shrines, and port.
 Visit Byrsa Hill on which Carthage was founded, the port of Salammbo, and the ancient sanctuary of the goddess Tanit.
 Next, travel to the Moorish village of Sidi Bou Said, an artist’s haven where lush flowers cascade down every wall and doorway.
 End the day with a private tour and cocktail within the marvelous Baron D’Erlanger Palace.